LuisPenafiel/AWS-Examples-Freecodecamp-AWS-Solutions-Architect-Associate-Certification-/README.md

 - Removed the S3 bucket using pulumi destroy
 - Created a second Pulumi project in s3/iac/pulumi-new/ to practice project initialization
 - Verified that no sensitive or heavy files are uploaded to GitHub (using .gitignore)

+### Day 12

+Practiced ETags with Terraform for S3 object management

+- Updated main.tf to create an S3 bucket with versioning enabled
+- Changed bucket name to my-terraform-etag-bucket-luispenafiel-2025-v2 to avoid conflicts
+- Uploaded an object (myfile.txt) and used ETags to verify integrity
+- Modified the object and observed the ETag change with Terraform
+- Added conditional ETag checks to manage multiple versions of the object
+- Corrected errors by removing obsolete resource from state and updating ETag condition
+- Fixed ETag mismatch by correcting the content of myfile-v2.txt to match the expected ETag
+- Cleaned up non-managed versions of the object using aws s3api delete-object
+- Removed the S3 bucket and object using terraform destroy